-Students who require financial aid beyond the basic standard of twelve terms must make a written request to the Director of Financial Aid or to the Committee on Financial Aid Satisfactory Academic Progress (CFSAP).
-Students who need one additional term must send a letter of appeal (not an email message) and include the specific reason why the additional term is needed to graduate.
-Students who wish to request financial aid beyond 13 terms must petition the Committee on Financial Aid Satisfactory Academic Progress.
-The written appeal must be a formal letter (not an email message) and include the specific reason why the additional terms are needed to graduate.
+Students who require financial aid and scholarships beyond the basic standard of twelve terms must make a written request to the Director of Financial Aid or to the Committee on Financial Aid Satisfactory Academic Progress (CFSAP).
+Students who need one additional term must send a letter of appeal and include the specific reason why the additional term is needed to graduate.
+Students who wish to request financial aid and scholarships beyond 13 terms must petition the Committee on Financial Aid Satisfactory Academic Progress.
+The written appeal must be a formal and include the specific reason why the additional terms are needed to graduate.
 The petition letter may be delivered to the Director of Financial Aid who will bring the petition to the Committee on Financial Aid Satisfactory Progress.